All Star Sandwich Bar

 The Menu

-The menu intentionally tilts toward retro and celebrates the down-home comfort of a I respect it for not trying to be something it’s not, and for celebrating the simple joy of something good stuffed between two pieces of bread or roll.
+The menu intentionally tilts toward retro and celebrates the down-home comfort of a sandwich.
+I respect it for not trying to be something it’s not, and for celebrating the simple joy of something good stuffed between two pieces of bread or roll.

 The “no wraps” logo on servers’ shirts and elsewhere indicates the disdain for the ubiquitous tortilla, or lavash wrapper for fillings that seem to be everywhere since carbs were demonized by the late Dr. Atkins and his diet.
 (If his slip-and-fall death is not evidence of the universe’s sense of irony, but I digress.)